frostburn/hewmp/README.md

-# HEWMP
+# Text2Music
-HEWMP is a machine-readable notation system for writing music in (tempered) just intonation.
+Text2Music is a machine-readable notation system for writing music in (tempered) just intonation.

+It supports bare ratios, edo steps, Color Notation, Ups-and-Downs Notation and HEWMP.
-The acronym stands for Helmholtz / Ellis / Wolf / Monzo / Pakkanen notation.
+(The last acronym stands for Helmholtz / Ellis / Wolf / Monzo / Pakkanen notation).

 ## Writing Music Using Ratios

-You can use HEWMP with minimal knowledge of music theory by writing melodies using fractional numbers
+You can use Text2Music with minimal knowledge of music theory by writing melodies using fractional numbers.
 ```
 1/1 5/4 3/2 2/1
 ```